A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the Gunpowder Plot had succeeded?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Actors thread.
-Alternate Historian and 1 other(s) like this article.

 In 1606,five months after the Gunpowder Plot succeeded, the dramatically altered political context permitted the bard William Shakespeare to pen Henry VII, a biting anti-monarchist satire of the protaganist and his immediate successors.